manasvil2203/Demultiplex/Assignment-the-first/Answers.md

         [dist_R3.png](./dist_R3.png)
         [dist_R4.png](./dist_R4.png)

     2. Assuming the downstream analysis is for alignment, for my index reads, I only need them to be valid reads.
 For them to be valid reads, I just need them to be correctly sequenced, so no N base in the sequence.
+So I think the cutoff should be 2.
+Now, one could argue that even if it is read as valid index by my sequencer, it might be a mistake, what if it got some bases wrong and it just happened to be a valid sequence?
+Well...have you heard of something called Hamming distances?
+    Let me define it for you: For two strings of equal length, the Hamming distance is the number of characters that are different at the same position.
+So the higher the hamming distnce, the more chance that a low quality score will not impact my valid bases.Guess what?
+We have a pretty high hamming score ranging between 4-8.
+This means my index which is 8 bases long, will have to have at least 4 bases called wrong, so 50%, to be another valid sequence.
+Thus, I think it is safe to say that I a quality score of 2 is justified.

-So I think the cutoff should be 2.For my biological reads, I would not have a cutoff.
+    For my biological reads, I would not have a cutoff.
 All my quality scores look pretty good and so if there are any bad quality, my aligner can deal with them.
     3. zcat 1294_S1_L008_R2_001.fastq.gz| sed -n '2~2p'| grep "N" | wc -l (3976613)
        zcat 1294_S1_L008_R2_001.fastq.gz| sed -n '2~2p'| grep "N" | wc -l (3328051)
        zcat 1294_S1_L008_R2_001.fastq.gz 1294_S1_L008_R3_001.fastq.gz| sed -n '2~2p'| grep "N" | wc -l (7304664)